schenelite117/Distributed-Data-Simulation/README.md

 ps –aux | grep <your username>
 kill -9 <process number>

 The clients will run once and then terminate automatically.
+Use the server#.txt for a list of acceptable keys to query.

 To remove the executables for a clean build, type:
 'make clean'